The graphic tablet is one of the most necessary accessories in the graphic artist’s studio.

 S Pen is great for drawing.
 It feels smooth and responsive.
 You’re also treated to a 120Hz refresh rate of screen, which makes everything like sketching feel smoother.

-12. Microsoft Surface pro 9
+12. Surface pro 12

-Get the Microsoft surface Pro 9, If you are decided on or tied to the Windows platform and want a top-level standalone art tablet.
+Get the Microsoft surface Pro 12, If you are decided on or tied to the Windows 11 platform and want a top-level standalone art tablet.

-The surface slim pen 2 is accurate with 4096 levels of pressure sensitivity, low latency and tilt recognition.
+The slim pen 2 is accurate with 4096 levels of pressure sensitivity, low latency and tilt recognition.
 Unfortunately, you’ll have to buy it separately.

 You can use this tablet and their pen to make art directly on the screen, and the quality will be fabulous.
-The best of thing, its compact design and lightweight build make it exceptionally easy to carry.

-Conclusion
+In Conclusion

 In the end, you’re just trying to reduce cost and get decently cheap products to make simple art, not to pay more to get the most performance tablet for professional drawing.